Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-assembly.md

 ### What is the Assembly output?

-If we `ls` in the `assembly` directory we can see the that Flye has created many different files.
+If we use `ls` in the `assembly` directory we can see the that Flye has created many different files.

 ~~~
 00-assembly   20-repeat     40-polishing    assembly_graph.gfa  assembly_info.txt  params.json